 Khan Academy’s library of trusted, standards-aligned practice and lessons were create by experts.
 Their content covers math K-12 through early college, grammar, science, history, AP, SAT, and more.
 Khan offers computer programming lessons in HTML, SQL, and JS.

+A great way to get started is with the Hour of Code lesson.
 In their most popular Computer Programming series, students learn how to create fun drawings and animations, using JavaScript and the ProcessingJS library, giving them a visual and interactive way to grasp complex programming concepts.

 6. Code.org

 Code.org is a nonprofit with a catalog of courses they've designed, and some from 3rd party partners as well, to help guide students in grades K-12 on their coding path.
 Kids in Grades K-5 can learn to make their own game, app, or computer drawing, all with self-guided lessons.
-This coding platform is a nice fit for students that can keep themselves motivated, or for parents that want to be highly involved!
+This coding platform is a nice fit for students that can keep themselves motivated, or for parents that want to be highly involved.

 Designed for older students in elementary school classrooms, their Course C is a popular place to begin coding for kids.
 It teaches students to create programs with sequencing, loops, and events.
 Translate their initials into binary, investigate different problem-solving techniques, and learn how to respond to cyberbullying.
 At the end of the course, kids can create their very own game or story they can share.
 The course guides kids step by step through each project right within their browser.